practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 This command will install its own Java version at: _$HOME/.sdkman/candidates/java/current/bin_

-Check it out like this:
+Check this out like this:

 ```
 $ java -version